Women's suffrage in New Jersey: Reinvigorating the fight

 In the early 20th century, Harriot Stanton Blatch in New York was able to create a movement of suffragists that included working women.
 Minola Graham Sexton, who served as president of NJWSA, began to hold suffrage meetings in Ocean Grove in 1902.
 Sexton also began to give women's suffrage speeches at women's clubs and the New Jersey WCTU, starting in 1904.
 New Jersey suffragists held a memorial suffrage meeting in Orange in 1906 in honor of the death of Susan B. Anthony.
 Mina Van Winkle, a friend of Blatch, started the Equality League for Self-Supporting Women of New Jersey (ELSSWNJ) in 1908 which would later be known as the Women's Political Union of New Jersey (WPU).
 That same year, Clara Schlee Laddey, a more modern leader took over the NJWSA.
 In 1909, Emma O. Gantz and Martha Klatschken formed the Progressive Woman Suffrage Society which held the state's first open air meetings.

 Sophia Loebinger gave a speech in Palisades Amusement Park in 1909 where she discussed the influence that Native Americans had in suffrage issues and brought three Iroquois people with her.
 In 1910, Blatch organized a parade in New York City in which New Jersey suffragists also participated.
-The next year, the parade in New York City was even larger and attracted between 80 to 100 suffragists from New Jersey.
+The next year, the parade in New York City was even larger and attracted between 80 and 100 suffragists from New Jersey.

 In 1910, the Equal Franchise Society of New Jersey (EFSNJ) was organized in Hoboken with the national founder of the Equal Franchise Society, Katherine Duer Mackay present.
 Around 200 women joined the group.
 The EFSNJ was made up of prominent and wealthy women living in the state and was based on the New York Equal Franchise League.
 The New Jersey Men's League for Equal Suffrage also formed in 1910.
 Lillian Feickert and Miss Pope helped increase the number of members of NJWSA in Jersey City by 1,400 just by canvassing door to door.
 EFSNJ began a campaign in 1911 to educate women on the importance of equal suffrage.

 In November 1911, lawyer, Mary Philbrook, went with a teacher from Newark, Harriet Carpenter, who attempted to register to vote.
 Philbrook went on to file a case to challenge the "exclusion of women from NJ suffrage."
 In the case, Carpenter v.
 Cornish, she argued that the 1844 state constitution "illegally deprived" women of their voting rights in the state.
 Philbrook took on the case to bring publicity to women's suffrage issues and the case went on to be "highly-publicized."
 Philbrook's case was rejected on April 11, 1912, by the Supreme Court of New Jersey with the court upholding the limitation on suffrage.
 The opinion said that "women had not been authorized to vote under the constitution of 1776."
 The opinion also cited Minor v.
 Happersett, where the Supreme Court of the United States decided "that the constitution of the United States does not confer the right of suffrage upon anyone."